BACK

 file corruption detection

-Each record in heap file have a CRC32 on record header and in data for data record.
+Each record in heap file have a CRC32.

-When reading in file a FileCorruptedException is thrown if readed CRC32 do not match computed CRC32.
+When reading in file a FileCorruptedException is thrown if read CRC32 do not match computed CRC32.

 ......